Linear filtering with fractional noises: large time and small noise asymptotics: Preliminaries

 \item The {\em structural } function of the problem, cf. \eqref{Lambda},

-inherits the discontinuity along the real line from $N_{\alpha_j}(z)$'s and is holomorphic elsewhere.
-It does not vanish on the cut plane for $\alpha_1>\alpha_2$ and has four simple complex zeros, placed symmetrically in each quadrant, when $\alpha_1<\alpha_2$.
-In the case $\alpha_1=\alpha_2=:\alpha$, the function $\Lambda(z)/N_\alpha(z)$ has two purely real zeros, see Lemma \ref{lem:4.2}.
+which inherits the discontinuity of $N_{\alpha_j}(z)$'s along the real line and is holomorphic elsewhere.
+It does not vanish on the cut plane when $\alpha_1>\alpha_2$ and has four simple complex zeros, placed symmetrically in each quadrant, when $\alpha_1<\alpha_2$.
+In the case $\alpha_1=\alpha_2$, it has two purely real zeros.
 Configuration of zeros has a determining effect on the solution.